goodmami/pe/docs/specification.md

 name.
 A nonterminal operator succeeds if, at the current position in the input, the expression of the named grammar rule succeeds at the same position.
 Similarly, it fails if the grammar rule fails at the same position.
-The value type of the nonterminal and whether or not it consumes input are defined by the corresponding grammar rule.
+The adicity of the nonterminal and whether or not it consumes input are defined by the corresponding grammar rule.

 In all cases, the behavior of the nonterminal is the same as if the